tonyYSaliba/Address-Book/docs/DesignDocument.md

 Each Model class should have a corresponding class in this package.
 Model classes contain the data that the application must handle.
 The various models of the application are organised under the model package.

 In the Entity package all the Entities of the system are provided.
-Entities classes provide the model of the application, and represent all the data that the application must handle.
+Entity classes provide the model of the application, and represent all the data that the application must handle.

 **Repository Package**